Easy Fougasse Recipe

 Ingredients

-Find the ingredient amounts for the fougasse bread in the printable recipe card at the bottom of this post.
-Here is a rundown of what you will need.
+You only need pantry staples for this bread, you can find the ingredient amounts in the printable recipe card at the bottom of this post.

-• Extra virgin olive oil – For the dough and for brushing.
-You want a good olive oil for this recipe.
+• Extra virgin olive oil is used for the dough and for brushing.
+You want a good olive oil for this recipe, because you’ll use a lot.

 • Dried herbs de Provence – You can buy it pre-mixed or make your own.
 It uses a mixture of some or all these herbs, such as dried tarragon, thyme, parsley, rosemary, marjoram, and oregano.